-For many of us, change is hard!
-And that is completely normal.
+For many of us, change is difficult.
+But this is entirely normal.
 With newness comes anxiety, excitement, anticipations, and sometimes even a little bit of fear.
-But for some individuals the feelings and behaviors that come along with seemingly normal change and life adjustments can be completely de-stabilizing and a sign of a larger mental health disorder.
+But for some individuals, the feelings and behaviors that come with seemingly ordinary change and life adjustments can be completely de-stabilizing and a sign of a more considerable mental health disorder.
 Life adjustment disorders are stress-related conditions characterized by feeling stress for an extended period after facing adjustment, change, or a stressful situation.
 Here at Heather Fisher Recovery Services, we understand that the stressors individuals face can cause significant issues affecting mental health and physical wellbeing.

-There are some clear indications that can inform you if you or someone you love may be suffering.
+Some clear indications can inform you if you or someone you love may be suffering.
 Signs include:

 Adjustment disorder symptoms and be accompanied by symptomatology of other mental health disorders.
-Individuals may experience anxiety, depressive episodes, disturbance with emotions and conduct and well as issues in personal and professional relationships.
-Certain symptoms may be more acute and last longer than others.
-Symptoms lasting more than 6 months indicate that there is an extreme underlying issue going on that needs to be addressed.
+Individuals may experience anxiety, depressive episodes, disturbance with emotions and conduct, and issues in personal and professional relationships.
+Specific symptoms may be more acute and last longer than others.
+Symptoms lasting more than six months indicate an extreme underlying issue going on that needs to be addressed.

 Responses should be based on behavior over the past 90 days

-Disclaimer: This screening is not designed to make a diagnosis or take the place of a professional diagnosis
+Disclaimer: This screening is not designed to make a diagnosis or take a professional diagnosis

 consultation.
 Use this brief screening tool to help determine if further action is recommended.

 There are multiple risk factors for developing an adjustment disorder that includes current events and previous life experiences.
-Current events that indicate high volume stress that could contribute to the diagnosis are:
+Recent events that indicate high volume stress that could contribute to the diagnosis are: